heedy/pipescript/resources/docs/transforms/ifelse.md

-ifelse is the same type of conditional statement that you might be used to in other programming languages.
-Pipescript's if statement is a filter, and conditionals are not common in scripts, but ifelse can work:
+`ifelse` is the same type of conditional statement that you might be used to in other programming languages.

+Pipescript's `if` statement is a filter, because conditionals are much less common than filters.

 ```
 ifelse($ > 5, $-5)